nkemjikaobi/login-test/README.md

 On the browser, to view responses from the mock api, open your console

+When you submit the form, the information changes from 'not logged in' to 'login successful'

 [JSON PLACEHOLDER](https://jsonplaceholder.typicode.com/guide/) was used for the mock data

 To view tests results, use your IDE terminal